Norwegian version of this page

 Part 3 Further process

 The assessment from the expert committee is sent to the applicants, with a 14-day deadline for comments.
 Any comments will be submitted with the case during further processing until a decision is made to appoint a candidate.
-The expert committee may be asked to submit remarks on comments from applicants.
-Responses from the expert committee will also be submitted with the case until a decision is made to appoint a candidate.
+The expert committee will be sent any comments and shall provide an additional statement based on the comments.
+Any comments and additional statements from the expert committee will be submitted with the case until a decision is made on appointment.

 The work of the committee is complete when the assessment has been submitted to the recommending authority and responses have been given to any comments.